 Today’s job environment is tough, but there are still jobs out there and employers seeking to fill them.
-Jobs are posted for only a handful days or even hours, enough time for the employer to receive hundreds of resumes.
+Jobs are posted for only a handful of days or even hours, enough time for the employer to receive hundreds of resumes.
 Job seekers need to be ready to go at a moment’s notice.
 Is your resume ready?
-Is your LinkedIn profile current and matching your resume?
+Is your LinkedIn profile current and matches your resume?
 You are your best salesperson, but is your elevator pitch ready?
 What do you need to do to be ready?
-Key steps include:

-- LinkedIn profile – it should match your resume with no new jobs your resume did not mention, this provides consistency across social media.
+- It should match your resume with no new jobs your resume did not mention; this provides consistency across social media.

-- Your elevator pitch – can you describe yourself and what you are looking for in less than one minute?
-This sounds easy but is really hard, you have to prepare for it.
-It’s true it takes a long time to keep things simple.
+- Can you describe yourself and what you are looking for in less than one minute?
+This sounds easy but is really hard.
+You have to prepare for it.
+It’s true that it takes a long time to keep things simple.

 “But what about a cover letter?” you ask.